hubgmail12/berkeley/readme.txt

 Bar:
 - Bar Coupons acceptance has been more common among younger crowd
-- Alos out of those, those who went to bar less, seems to have accepted the bar coupon more.
+- Also out of those, those who went to bar less, seems to have accepted the bar coupon more.
 - More males than feamles accepted the coupon
 - Having kids or occupation, did not seem to have an impact on acceptance